mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/vector-database-setup.md

 If no action is taken, resources in AWS will stay around indefinitely.
 Make sure to think about deleting the resources when you are done experimenting.
 When using services from AWS, you are responsible for having the necessary resources and deleting the ones that are no longer needed, to prevent from being charged more than is required.
 This is especially relevant the moment resources fall outside of the free-tier after a certain time.

-## 4 Configuring the Database Connection Details in your application {#configure-database-connection}
+## 4 Configuring the Database Connection Details in Your Application {#configure-database-connection}

 1. Add the [PgVector Knowledge Base module](https://marketplace.mendix.com/link/component/2888) and its dependencies to your Mendix app and set it up correctly, see [PgVector Knowledge Base](/appstore/modules/pgvector-knowledge-base/).